-The MODBUS protocol implemented in the RHE transmitter follows the standards defined by the documents "MODBUS over Serial Line Specification and Implementation Guide V1.02" and "MODBUS Application Protocol Specification V1.1b3" for OSI level 7.
+The MODBUS protocol implemented in the RHE transmitter follows the standards defined by the documents "MODBUS over Serial Line Specification and Implementation Guide V1.02", "MODBUS Messaging on TCP/IP Implementation Guide V1.0b", and "MODBUS Application Protocol Specification V1.1b3" for OSI level 7.
 At OSI level 2 only RTU-type packets are allowed.
 MODBUS ASCII packets are not supported.